Artist trading cards: Exhibitions and editions

 In April 1998, editions were shown at the Academy of Fine Arts in Stuttgart, Germany, and in June and July 1998 shows and trading sessions were organized in Arnhem and Nijmegen, the Netherlands.
 In July 1998, the New Gallery in Calgary showed "Hot Town: Artist Trading Cards in the Summer" (curated by Don Mabie).
-From 15 October until 27 December 1998, an exhibition of artist trading cards (copy-left editions) took place at the Kunsthaus Zurich in Switzerland, and in May 1999, the Kunsthaus Aarau (also in Switzerland) organized a show and trading event as part of the "Salon 99" exhibition.
-In September 2000, a first "Artist Trading Cards Biennial" (curated by Don Mabie and M. Vänçi Stirnemann) was taking place in the New Gallery in Calgary, Alberta, Canada, and in 2003, there was a large exhibition at the Kunstverein Stuttgart in Stuttgart, Germany.
-In May 2002, the fifth anniversary of the project was celebrated with a trading session at the Cabaret Voltaire in Zurich.
+From 15 October until 27 December 1998, an exhibition of artist trading cards (copy-left editions) took place at the Kunsthaus Zürich in Switzerland, and in May 1999, the Kunsthaus Aarau (also in Switzerland) organized a show and trading event as part of the "Salon 99" exhibition.
+In September 2000, a first "Artist Trading Cards Biennial" (curated by Don Mabie and M. Vänçi Stirnemann) was taking place in the New Gallery in Calgary, Canada, and in 2003, there was a large exhibition at the Kunstverein Stuttgart in Stuttgart, Germany.
+In May 2002, the fifth anniversary of the project was celebrated with a trading session at the Cabaret Voltaire in Zürich.
 In subsequent years, shows and exhibitions took place in many places in Europe, Canada, the US and Australia.
 ATCs were published in different catalogues, mostly performance catalogues or small press magazines.

 Between 1997 and 2004, Stirnemann published 333 ATC editions (copy-left edition).
 For each edition of 20 copies 15 people contributed 20 ATCs.
 Altogether, more than 800 people from 40 countries participated in the edition project.
 In 2002, Cat Schick started publishing editions of "Sister Trading Cards" (STCs) with ATCs from women only.